hanshoi/python_web_course/material/python/classes.md

 ```__init__``` is called with the object creation parentheses and with ```self``` as first argument.
 Otherwise it follows normal
 function parameter rules.

-Notice that we don't need to define attributes on class level as we define them in contructor.
+Notice that we don't need to define attributes on class level as we define them in constructor.
 Defining attributes can be done
 anywhere in class, however some functions may need them so you need to make sure that they are defined before accessing them.
 Defining attributes is a good practice, it's actually better than defining them on class level.